History of Curaçao in Timeline

 June 2013: Ivar Asjes Sworn In

-On 7 June 2013, Ivar Asjes was sworn in as the new prime minister of Curaçao, leading a new cabinet.
+On 7 June 2013, a new cabinet under the leadership of Ivar Asjes was sworn in as the new government of Curaçao.

-In 2013, Curaçao participated in the CARIFTA Games.
-Kevin Philbert stood third in the under-20 male Long Jump, and Vanessa Philbert stood second the under-17 female 1,500 metres.
+In 2013, Curaçao participated in the CARIFTA Games where Kevin Philbert stood third in the under-20 male Long Jump and Vanessa Philbert stood second in the under-17 female 1,500 metres.

-On June 30, 2014, Curaçao was deemed to have an Inter-Governmental Agreement (IGA) with the United States of America regarding the "Foreign Account Tax Compliance Act".
+In June 2014, Curaçao was deemed to have an Inter-Governmental Agreement (IGA) with the United States of America with respect to the "Foreign Account Tax Compliance Act" of the United States of America.

 In 2015, NuCuraçao expanded its wind farms in Tera Kora.